RodrigoPalazon/rodrigo_website/README.md

       1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the programmer whom the portfolio is about and his capabilities.
       2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
       3. As a First Time Visitor, I want to look for different projects created and developed by the programmer that owns the portfolio, their source code, and see if they are trusted, clean and organized.
-I also want to locate his social media links to see his behavior and thoughts as a human being, and his personality (beyond technical skills).
+      4. As a First Time Visitor, I want to locate his social media links so I can see his behavior and thoughts as a human being, and his personality (beyond technical skills).

     -   #### Returning Visitor Goals